-Solar panels are generally robust and durable systems, but there are some conditions and factors they are less resistant to.
+Solar panels are generally robust and durable systems, but there are some circumstances and factors they are less resistant to.
 Here are some things to keep in mind:

 Overheating: Excessive exposure to direct sunlight can lead to overheating of solar panels, which can reduce their efficiency.
 Ensure there is sufficient ventilation around the panels to prevent overheating.

-Hail and storm damage: Solar panels are designed to withstand most weather conditions, but severe hail or storms can cause damage.
-High-quality panels are often tested for durability and resistance to weather influences.
+Hail and storm damage: Solar panels are designed to withstand most weather conditions, but heavy hail or severe storms can cause damage.
+High-quality solar panels are often tested for durability and resistance to weather influences.

-Water infiltration: Solar panels are generally waterproof, but it is important that the installation is done correctly to prevent water infiltration.
+Water infiltration: Solar panels are generally waterproof, but it is important that installation is carried out correctly to prevent water infiltration.
 Poor installation can lead to leaks.

-Neglect of maintenance: Although solar panels require little maintenance, it is important to regularly check for dirt, dust, bird droppings, and other contaminants that may reduce performance.
+Neglecting maintenance: Although solar panels generally require little maintenance, it is important to regularly check for dirt, dust, bird droppings, and other contaminants that can reduce performance.
 Regular cleaning can maintain efficiency.

-Extremely low temperatures: Solar panels can handle cold temperatures well, but extreme cold can theoretically reduce their performance.
-Modern panels are designed to function in various climates.
+Extremely low temperatures: Solar panels can handle cold temperatures well, but extreme frost can theoretically reduce their performance.
+However, modern solar panels are designed to function in various climates.

 Ole Diepstraten